The Little Matters Team

 Through having her own children, Teall developed a passion for birth, infants and Matresence - the journey of becoming a mother.
 She believes the transition to parenthood is a hard one - a time of significant change and adjustment.
 She appreciates the many challenges women and families can face during this time and brings a lived understanding to her work.

 With an engaging, warm and compassionate manner, Teall works to develop a relationship with her clients that can foster growth both in and out of session.
-She is passionate about supporting individuals create a meaningful life by reorganising difficult situations into opportunities for development and growth.
-Teall believes individuals are the experts of their own lives, though require additional support through hard times - something that can make all the difference in times of need.
+She is passionate about supporting individuals create a meaningful life by reorganising difficult situations into opportunities for development, change and growth.

-Teall has additional training in Perinatal and Infant Mental Health.
+Teall is trained in Perinatal and Infant Mental Health.
 She is also a Neuroprotective Developmental Care (NDC/Possums) Accredited Practitioner and Registered Circle of Security Parenting facilitator.

 Angela Green — Perinatal Psychologist